interchainio/funding/README.md

 institutions, or alternative organizational bodies with a payable address to submit proposals within the following categories.
-Each category contains a non-exhaustive list of topics, any of which could provide the basis for a sucessful funding proposal.
+Each category contains a non-exhaustive list of topics, any of which could provide the basis for a successful funding proposal.

 - [Social Good & Community](./social_good_and_community.md)
 - [Research](./research.md)